websiteinspiration/bugsplat.rb/entries/resume.md

 * Work across the entire stack, from MySQL query optimization to Ruby and Node.js background jobs to front-end HTML, Javascript and CSS.

 * Implemented a lapsed-gamer mailer with customized messages for every user which increased retention by ~5%.

+* Debugged and fixed some thorny EC2 / SSH bugs

 * Daily work on tasks using Pivotal Tracker, GitHub, and the Jenkins continuous integration server.